PURPOSE OF THIS POLICY

 POLICY STATEMENT

-The use of social media websites is increasingly common for Gadsden State’s departments, students and employees and these communications tools have the potential to create a significant impact on organizational and professional reputations.
-Gadsden State has developed a policy to portray, promote and protect the institution properly and to assist GSCC entities in creating and managing their social media accounts.
+Gadsden State has developed a policy to portray, promote and protect the institution properly and to assist Gadsden State entities in creating and managing their social media accounts.
 The following policy also provides suggestions on how to protect personal and professional reputations while using social media.

 This policy requires that:

-3. Inappropriate, offensive, injurious and illegal content may be removed by employees identified as account administrators or at the direction of the Social Media Policy Committee.
+3. Inappropriate, offensive, injurious, and illegal content may be removed by employees identified as account administrators or at the direction of the PR and Marketing Department.

 POLICY PROVISIONS